cp3-llbb/HHbbWWAnalysis/MachineLearning/HHMachineLearning/README.md

     - False -> test set
     - True -> training set
 The mask is generated as a npy object based on the suffix in parameters.py.

-Note : If they do not exist, they will be generated and saved.
+*Note* : If they do not exist, they will be generated and saved.
 If they exist they will just be loaded.
-Warning : If the data changes, the code will exit with an error because the masks do not fit anymore (either delete them or chaneg suffix).
+Warning : If the data changes, the code will exit with an error because the masks do not fit anymore (either delete them or change suffix).

-Tip : the point of the mask is that for each hyperparameter the training and test data will be the same and not randomized at each trial.
+*Tip* : the point of the mask is that for each hyperparameter the training and test data will be the same and not randomized at each trial.

 #### Preprocessing
 Preprocessing is very important in machine learning to give all the features of the training the same importance.